Variables management#

 modification.

-with the values stored into an history item
+with the values stored into an history item, by selecting the

-corresponding item in the History items selection tree
+corresponding item in the History items selection tree, and

 Variables Creation Mode and Variables Panel Mode dialogs.